 Qualifications vary state by state and some are making exceptions due to the COVID-19 crisis.
 Click here to find out more about your state’s qualifications to apply.

-Seriously, in this day and age it’s easy to find you’ve been paying $2.99 a month for some app you totally forgot about.
+Seriously, in this day and age, it’s easy to find you’ve been paying $2.99 a month for some app you totally forgot about.
 Perhaps you have a gym membership you haven’t used in over a year, or maybe you’re paying for Hulu, Netflix, Disney+, Amazon Prime, Spotify, Apple Music, etc.

 These things add up!
-And nothing is worse than thinking you have a certain amount in your bank account to then surprisingly be charged $119 because you forgot your Amazon Prime membership renewed this month.
+And nothing is worse than thinking you have a certain amount in your bank account to then surprisingly being charged $119 because you forgot your Amazon Prime membership renewed this month.

-Apply for food assistance
+Apply for Food Assistance

 In times like these, we need all the assistance we can get.
 Applying for food stamps (SNAP Food Benefits) could help supplement or even cover your food costs during this time.